March 5, 2026

 Music: Johann Strauss Sr., Johann Mayer

-Costume Design: Joe Eula
+Original Costume Design: Joe Eula

 Original Lighting Design: Thomas Skelton

-Set Design and Costume Design: Jack Mehler
+Set Design and Lighting Design: Jack Mehler

-Staged: Suzanne Lopez
+Staging: Suzanne Lopez

-World Premiere: September 7, 1971 performed by The Joffrey Ballet at the City Center in New York City
+World Premiere: Sept.
+7, 1971 performed by The Joffrey Ballet at the City Center in New York City

 A classical salute to Old Vienna’s balls and weingartens, “Kettentanz” is a signature work of Arpino, showcasing a diversity of technique in nine sections.